Table of Contents:

 Again, his podcast is The Tim Ferriss Show and you can read more at Tim Ferriss’ blog at tim.blog.

-TIM FERRISS: Commandment number one: expect rejection.
-But learn from every single “no.” As a founder you have to be resilient, you have to learn to weather rejection as it is a universal experience.
+TIM FERRISS: Expect rejection.
+But learn from every single “no.” As a founder you have to be resilient, you have to learn to weather rejection, as it is a universal experience.
 And this clip that you’re about to hear brings that to life in full color.

 KATHRYN MINSHEW: I had been turned down 148 times.

-FERRISS: Most entrepreneurs hear a chorus of no’s as they get started and you have to expect it.
+FERRISS: Most entrepreneurs hear a chorus of no’s as they get started, and you have to expect it.
 In fact, it’s not just when you get started.
-Because in the beginning it could be a handful of perspective customers, then it’s venture capitalists, then it is maybe even private equity folks, and then investment bankers, and so on and so forth, potential suitors, and it goes on and on and on.
+Because in the beginning, it could be a handful of prospective customers, then it’s venture capitalists, then it is maybe even private equity folks, and then investment bankers, and so on and so forth, potential suitors, and it goes on and on and on.
 So, you have to expect it and you have to condition yourself to deal with it.